Featured

 Here are my philosophies of teamwork & leadership that I’ve applied in business as well as sports:

-1) Find the right players.
+1) Find the right players

-When hiring, it’s essential to assess a candidate’s skills and experience carefully.
+When hiring, it’s essential to assess a candidate’s skills and experience.
 It’s also important to consider how well the candidate will fit within the team’s dynamics.
 A strong team comprises individuals who complement one another’s skills and work well together.
 While finding the right person for the job may take longer, it is well worth the effort in the long run.

-2) Give each player a valued role.
+2) Give each player a valued role

 Each person on the team needs to have a valued role to contribute to the team’s success.
 This means providing individuals with clear expectations and goals, as well as the necessary resources to achieve them.
 Team ownership and self-esteem are essential components of building a strong team.